moopish/AriScript/README.md

 # Puella Script
 A script parser and evaluator for a scripting language that I have thought of.
 This is for educational purposes.

+Has not been worked on for a while, not complete.

 ### Syntax

 <p>In this section, unless stated otherwise, {words} represents an idea of what goes in that location.
 The '{' and '}'